 NXTINSPEKT Cost: $4 per inspection

 - It seems to do most of what ISN and HomeGauge do.

 - I tested their online form (you can do it right from their website), and it seemed more intuitive than ISN’s

 - Their setup emails after you book an inspection came right through and did not end up in spam and were clean looking.

 - You can transfer your contacts, client data, and some other information from ISN (if that is what you are using), but not your reports.

-- According to their support rep, their inspection agreement system is not fully set up yet – that is the reason we haven’t signed up yet to try it.
+- According to their support rep, their inspection agreement system was not fully set up yet when we were testing it – that is the reason we haven’t signed up yet to try it.
 If they can’t fully send and sign agreements, it cancels half of what we use it for.
 I will be interested to know when this feature is up and running.

 Home Inspection Scheduling Software – Other Services

-The problem with writing a blog on home inspection scheduling software, is that there were not a lot of options for home inspectors to choose from.
-There are other systems that are coming though.
+The problem with writing a blog on home inspection scheduling software is that there were not a lot of options for home inspectors to choose from.
+There are other systems that are coming, though.
 Home Inspector Pro is rumored to have a scheduling software coming out, as well as others.
-There is also a newer company called Spectora.
-There are several inspectors who have tried and liked them, but it appears that you have to use their inspection software to be able to us their scheduling and CRM features.
+There is also a newer company called

 At either rate, hopefully, this information is helpful.
 As the new players take the field, we will update this blog after we try them.